junimo-farmer/frm3-IT265-002/docs/homework/treatment.md

 ## Inspiration
 - **Sources**: Reference books, movies, historical events, or games.
+  - *Yume Nikki*: a 2004 adventure game created by the pseudonymous Japanese developer Kikiyama.
+The player controls a girl named Madotsuki and explores her dreams, collecting 24 effects that change her appearance and equipment.
 - **Why it Matters**: How does this inspiration inform the game’s design?
+  - *Yume Nikki*: The evnironment and feeling of playing this niche game is something that I wanted to capture for the gameboard.
+I think certain parts of this game, such as the tilemaps and sound design are unique, and it manages to create an ecosystem that is beloved by certain fans.
+This game creates the foundation for the idea behind the setting, surrealist nature, and chasers.

 ---

 ## Player Experience Goals
-- What emotions or reactions should players have while playing?
+- *What emotions or reactions should players have while playing?*
-- Examples: excitement, curiosity, tension.
+  - tension, amusement, excitement.

 ---

 ## Technical Requirements
-- **Platform**: Where will this game be played (e.g., PC, console, mobile)?
+- **Platform**: *Where will this game be played (e.g., PC, console, mobile)?*
+  - PC
-- **Tools**: Key engines or technologies needed.
+- **Tools**: *Key engines or technologies needed.*
+  - OpenGameArt.org
+  - Unity

 ---

 ## Art and Sound Direction
-- **Visual Style**: Cartoonish, realistic, minimalistic, etc.
+- **Visual Style**: *Cartoonish, realistic, minimalistic, etc.*
+  - Cartoonish, wacky,
-- **Sound Design**: Music and sound effects to enhance immersion.
+- **Sound Design**: *Music and sound effects to enhance immersion.*
+  - Music and effects change depending on the game map state, time of day, and sanity
 ---

 ## Monetization Strategy
-- How will this game generate revenue (e.g., paid, freemium, ads)?
+- *How will this game generate revenue (e.g., paid, freemium, ads)?*

-- Accessibility
+- Expansion packs.
-  - for blind players:
-    - Play with friends.
-    - pieces have unique shapes and are easy to identify.
-Board spaces can be given texture or be raised to allow maneuvering.
-  - Colors will be unique for color blindness (trying to avoid using red and green).

 ---

 ## Treatment Details